translationalneuromodeling/tapas/sem/README.md

 | Later | Later | Later | `c_prosa_multi_later` |

 ## Data coding
-The data entered to the model is encoded as a structure with the fields `y` and `u`, in which the number of rows corresponds to the number of subjects.
+The data entered into the model is encoded as a structure with fields `y` and `u`, in which the number of rows corresponds to the number of subjects.